 Carpets – from pocket size to room size

-Now carpets are a difficult souvenir to carry home as a regular tourist.
+Now carpets are difficult to carry home as a regular tourist.
 Thankfully, I found some easy alternative to this.
 You get souvenirs like mouse pads, tea coasters or even ladies wallets made with the woven carpet material.
-I thought this is a great way to carry carpets as souvenirs from Sharjah without really carrying their weight and paying their price.
+I thought this is a great way to carry carpets as souvenirs without really carrying their weight and paying their price.

-So, when you visit Sharjah, look out for their small carpet inspired Sharjah souvenirs in the curio shops.
+So, when you visit, look out for their small carpet inspired souvenirs in the curio shops.

 Attar – the oil based perfumes